-Scenario planning and prioritisation for 2024-25 for the Lindsay-Mulcra-Wallpolla Islands is being heavily influenced by a number of critical factors.
+Scenario planning and prioritisation for 2025-26 for the Lindsay-Mulcra-Wallpolla Islands is being heavily influenced by a number of critical factors.
 Foremost is the consideration of the current environmental condition of the landscape.
 A concerted effort across the site has seen localised improvement in condition, however, prior to floods in 2022, much of the rest of the site had been dry since 2016 and this is reflected through condition monitoring and associated reporting at the icon site level.
 This is potentially exacerbated through many individual sites not meeting their required watering regimes over 10+ years.
-Sites chosen for 2024-25 focus on sites that are behind their watering regimes and a consecutive inundation, following natural flooding in 2022, and continued high river conditions throughout 2023-24, will promote germination and aid in the process of restoring their ecological character.
+Sites chosen for 2025-26 focus on sites that are behind their watering regimes.

 From a long-term planning perspective, the influence of the Victorian Murray Floodplain Restoration Project (VMFRP) applies significant weight to planning and prioritisation for this year.
-Proposed start of construction will likely limit our ability to undertake watering across the construction footprint for approximately 1.5 years.
-This means there will be a period where the landscape may be without water.
-With this in mind, planning has focused on building resilience into the environment across the icon site where possible.
+Proposed construction will likely limit our ability to undertake watering across the construction footprint and means there will be a period where the landscape may be without water.
+Planning has focused on building resilience into the environment across the icon site where possible.